 Elderberries aren’t just for making pie!
 More often nowadays, elderberries are made into a strong herbal syrup.
 Store-bought elderberry syrups are also available, and becoming more popular (hello, convenience).
 These syrups are not eaten with food, but rather taken as a medication or home remedy similar to old-school liquid cough syrups.

-High in vitamin C and antioxidants, many families use elderberry syrup as a non-pharmaceutical way to support immune health.
+High in vitamin C and antioxidants, many families use elderberry extract as a non-pharmaceutical way to support immune health.
 Elderberry syrup is typically used in two ways:

 - taken daily to boost immunity and prevent illness

-- used as medication while sick to shorten the duration of the illness
+- used as medication while sick to shorten the duration of illness

 Some research has shown that taking elderberry while sick can actually decrease the number of sick days by about 4 days (source: Journal of International Medical Research).
 Patients with respiratory illness also had lower measured levels of inflammation after taking elderberry (source: BMC Complementary Medicine and Therapies).